-The amount of coverage you’re legally required to have, compared to the amount you may financially need, often vary.
-If you live in the United States and own your vehicle, you likely aren’t required by law to carry comprehensive or collision insurance.
+The amount of coverage you’re legally required to have, compared to the amount you may financially need, can vary.
+If you live in the United States and own your vehicle, you likely aren’t required to carry comprehensive or collision insurance.
 But if you lease your car or are making payments, the financial organization managing your lease or loan will probably insist you carry these coverages in case of an accident.
-While it’s usually smart and beneficial to have premium or full coverage (comprehensive and collision insurance) you may think twice if you drive an old car that’s not worth much money.
+While it’s usually smart and beneficial to have \coverage that includes comprehensive and collision insurance you may think twice if you drive an older car that’s not worth much money.

 Does my coverage cover rental cars?

 An accident is stressful enough without having to worry about a rental car.
 If your goal is to save as much as possible on your monthly insurance premium, then adding rental reimbursement may not be for you.
 But, if you want to make sure you have funds to rent a car while your vehicle is in the shop, adding rental reimbursement for a nominal fee is a smart idea.2